 Ensure all existing flooring and underlay is removed to give a level base before beginning your installation.
 As there is an expansion gap needed around the outside of any laminate floor, you have the option of removing your existing skirting boards, installing your new floor and then installing your skirting again.
 Or instead, use a beading to hide the expansion gap after installation.

 Floating using an underlay is the most common method as it can then be fitted over any type of sub-floor.
 It is very DIY friendly and won't need any training or experience.
 Laminate flooring just clicks together without the need for any type of adhesive.
 Different floors will click in varying ways to ensure you are familiar with how the floor clicks together before beginning.

-After laying your underlay, you can begin clicking the floor together.
+After installing the underlay begin clicking the floor together.
 Start at a straight wall and lay your first row joining all the edge boards.
 The first board should be a 1/2 board then continue along the row.
 Use spacers to ensure you maintain a 10mm gap against the wall.
-If you don't have spacers some cut offs from your laminate floor will work.
+If you don't have spacers some cut-offs from your laminate floor will work.